CubicZebra/informatics/docs/source/tutorial/tut_pipe.rst

 Data processing is akin to an assembly line, where an increase in the number of steps results in a exponential growth of factors that can impact the final result.
 While manually configuring all possible options for trial may seem feasible, it often leads to a chaotic outcome.

+An uniform protocol, or programming norm, is therefore not only of advantages in integrating various tools developed by teams in different fields in Python ecosystem, but also time-saving for building practical pipelines or applications, on basis of each naive functional module.
 Following examples demonstrate how to establish pipelines for automating complex tasks.

 _`Normalized scientific computing`
 ----------------------------------

-Scientific computing flow implemented through dataflow functions is of high completeness.
+Scientific computing flow implemented through informatics functions is of high completeness.
 And their units are readily to be flexibly reused when create new processing flow. :numref:`flexibility and reusability of unit` is a snippet in implementation for exporting :numref:`Figure %s <pathological image statistics>`.